openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential Issuer's configuration can be retrieved using the Issuer identifier .

 Credential Issuers publishing Metadata MUST make a JSON document available at the path formed by concatenating the string `/.well-known/openid-credential-issuer` to the Credential Issuer identifier.
-The syntax and semantics of .well-known are defined in [@!RFC5785] and apply to the Credential Issuer identifier value when it contains no path component.
+If the Credential Issuer value contains a path component, any terminating `/` MUST be removed before appending `/.well-known/openid-configuration`.

 `openid-credential-issuer` MUST point to a JSON document compliant with this specification and MUST be returned using the `application/json` content type.